The silver spot price is the live benchmark price at which you buy or sell an ounce of physical silver on a particular date and time.

 How is the silver price determined?

-As well as the spot and futures price, there is also the London Bullion Market Association (LBMA) Silver Price, which serves as the global benchmark price for unallocated silver delivered in London.
-The price is determined by a daily auction operated by the ICE Benchmark Association (IBA) and takes place at 12pm each day.
+As well as the spot and futures price, there is also the London Bullion Market Association (LBMA) Silver Price.
+The price is the global benchmark price for unallocated silver delivered in London.

 How does Kinesis’ silver price differ from spot silver?

-Kinesis KAG is available as a 1-ounce silver token and is underpinned by the equivalent volume of physical silver (of a minimum fineness of 999) from an approved refiner.
+Kinesis KAG is available as a silver-backed token, underpinned by the equivalent volume of physical silver (of a minimum fineness of 999).
 Each KAG is backed by one ounce of fine silver stored in fully insured and audited vaults.

-By making silver digital, KAG makes this timeless asset relevant for the modern world.
+By making silver digital, KAG makes this timeless asset relevant to the modern world.

 Rupert is a Market Analyst for Kinesis Money, responsible for updating the community with insights and analysis on the gold and silver markets.
 He brings with him a breadth of experience in writing about energy and commodities having worked as an oil markets reporter and then precious metals reporter during the seven years he worked at Bloomberg News.